Bijman/srb2srv/README.md

 5. The rest of dependencies are installed, if you followed video.

 **MacOS:**
-1. In terminal enter this following commands:
+1. In terminal enter this following command:
 - `brew install gawk curl node`,

 2. Install Puppeteer: `npm i puppeteer`.